 Undergraduate Support Grants

-The Office of Undergraduate Research (OUR) offers partial funding for undergraduate students to support research activity that goes beyond the regular requirements of academic coursework or thesis work.
+Welcome to the Undergraduate Research Program's funding page.
+The Undergraduate Research Program offers partial funding for undergraduate students to support co-curricular research activity that goes beyond the regular requirements of academic coursework or thesis work.

-All students seeking financial support for research activities have to come through the undergraduate research program.
-Students cannot approach other offices within AUC for funding without prior communication with the undergraduate research program.
-If extra funding is found necessary, then the undergraduate research program has to be copied on all grant-seeking correspondences.
+Important Note: All students seeking financial support for co-curricular research-related activities have to come through the Undergraduate Research Program.
+Students should not approach other offices within AUC for funding without prior communication with the Undergraduate Research Program.
+If extra funding is found necessary, then the Undergraduate Research Program has to be copied on all grant-seeking correspondences.

 Research: This is defined by the Council for Undergraduate Research as an "original intellectual or creative contribution to the discipline."
 Research-based activities may result in a variety of intellectual outputs - research papers, original artwork, science innovations and research-based solutions.

 Grant: This is a form of financial sponsorship for the proposed research activity.
 A grant is not a gift; it is “money in trust.”
 It is a contribution from the grant-giver that entails certain requirements from the grant recipient, including submitting a report with evidence of expenditure and research outcomes, publicly sharing research findings and returning unused funds.
-For undergraduates, only co-curricular research activities, such as travel to present at a conference, or enrollment in a research internship abroad, may be funded.
+For undergraduates, only co-curricular research activities (i.e. those that go beyond the requirements of a course), such as travel to present at a conference, or enrollment in a research internship abroad, may be funded.

 Grant Cycle: This is the period that covers the application for a grant, the review of the applications at different levels, decisions on awarded applications, notification of the recipients, implementation of the research activity, reporting, report review and closure of the grant.
 Each grant cycle has a deadline for applications.
 After each deadline, the online system is closed, and the applications for the particular grant cycle are reviewed and processed.
 No applications are accepted for the grant cycle after the deadline.